Billing and Financial Aid

 - Fees for joining a club/society/sports team on campus

-- Fees for participating in a local cultural event or organization (upon approval from SA Office).
+- Fees for participating in a local cultural event or organization (upon approval from the Office of Study Abroad).

 - Note: Gym fees are NOT refundable and reimbursement for travel is NOT refundable.